pombredanne/https-github.com-z88dk-z88dk.wiki-/WritingOptimalCode.md

 ## Making code faster without rewriting it

 The sccz80 compiler does not perform any optimisation beyond (limited) constant folding and dead path elimination.
 When generating code it attempts to achieve a practical balance between code speed and code size.
 Optionally you can enable all longer replacements on the command line using `--opt-code-speed`.
-For example to enable longer replacements for add32, sub32 then provide the compile option `--opt-code-speed=sub32,add32`
+For example, to enable longer replacements for add32, sub32 then provide the compile option `--opt-code-speed=sub32,add32`

 | Parameter | Default | Effect | +bytes | -T |
 |-|-|-|-|-|